 Lily-of-the-Valley is a cultivated and naturalized low growing plant with an erect flowering stem.

 The leaves are basal on a single stalk from the root.
 The stalk can be 3 to 8 inches long with a sheath at the base.
 Leaf blades rise from the sheath and usually number 2 but 3 are known.
 They are held erect, but bending backward slightly, the blade oblong to widely elliptic, without hair or teeth on the margins and remain green all summer.
 The mid-rib forms a keel causing a slight "V" shape to the blade.
 Secondary veins are all parallel to the mid-rib.
-Tips are pointed, 8 to 16 inches long and 1 to 3 inches wide.
+Leaves are 8 to 16 inches long and 1 to 3 inches wide, with pointed tips.
 Most leaves will be around 8 inches long and 1 to 3 wide.

 The inflorescence is a upright scape (a flowering stem rising directly from the root) of 5 to 15 stalked flowers, all on one side of the scape.
 The scape is without leaves, but rises in the same sheath as the leaves.
 The scape is at least equal in height to the length of the lowest leaf.

 The flowers are nodding, fragrant, with a small pointed bract at the base of each flower stalk, the bract shorter than the stalk.
 The perianth of the flower is a bell shape with 3 sepals and 3 petals that look the same (commonly called 'tepals') and as the flower opens the tips flare outward curving backward a little.
-The color is entirely white including the midrib of the tepal.
+The color is entirely white including the midrib of the tepal - which is green in a different variety.
 There are 6 stamens, not exserted beyond the tepals with yellow colored anthers and white filaments.
 These rise from the perianth base and have a reddish spot of sap (not nectar) at their base, which attracts the bees for pollination.
-The filaments lean toward the whose stigma is either blunt or weakly 3-lobed.
+The filaments and anthers lean toward the style which has either a blunt or weakly 3-lobed stigma.
 The ovary is of 3 sections.

 Seed: Fertile flowers produce a orangish-red pulpy round berry-like fruit containing one or two yellow to light brown smooth seeds.